 Municipalities Newfoundland & Labrador (MNL) formed in 1951 to represent the interests of the growing number of municipal councils in the province.
 At that time, there were approximately 50 incorporated municipalities in the province.
 Today there are 276 incorporated municipalities representing 89 percent of the provincial population.
-Over 97 percent of these councils are paying members of MNL and drive our considerable advocacy and policy efforts.
+Nearly all of these councils are paying members of MNL and drive our considerable advocacy and policy efforts.

-MNL is governed by a twelve-member Board of Directors representing seven regions as well as small town and urban constituencies.
-Directors are elected from among the delegates at the Annual General Meeting, one of the largest conventions in the province.
+MNL is governed by a 15-member Board of Directors representing seven regions as well as small town and urban constituencies.
+Directors are elected by delegates at the Annual General Meeting, one of the largest conventions in the province.